khritish17/GARGi-Network/README.md

 # GARGI-Network
 Official Documentation of the GARGI Network

-> **Note** The project is currently active, there may be some updates where old API may be changed according to the requirement.
+> **Note** The project is currently active, there may be some updates where the old API may be changed according to the requirement.
 Hence always look out for updates.
-Onces the project gets finalized this NOTE will be removed.
+Once the project gets finalized this NOTE will be removed.

 ### Description:

-A simple artificial neural network from scratch using python.
+A simple artificial neural network from scratch using Python.

 ### Prerequisites

-- Install latest version of python, make sure to install the PIP pipeline
+- Install the latest version of Python, make sure to install the PIP pipeline
-- Install numpy library
+- Install Numpy library

 ### Installation